 Early life high-fat diet can impair cognitive function in adulthood which can be inverted by calorie restriction.
-In Comparison, time-restricted feeding according to nocturnal rodent circadian rhythm (not in the form of alternate fasting) was less efficient in this regard.
+In Comparison, timerestricted feeding according to nocturnal rodent circadian rhythm (not in the form of alternate fasting) was less efficient in this regard.

-adolescence may lead to lifelong obesity and increase the risk of the early onset of chronic diseases.
+1 Department of Nutrition, School of Public Health, Iran University of Medical Sciences, Tehran, Iran adolescence may lead to lifelong obesity and increase the risk of the early onset of chronic diseases.
 Thirdly, lower educational achievements and psychological disorders are related to childhood and adolescent obesity (1, 2).
 According to the World Health Organization (3), the number of overweight children under the age of five was estimated at more than 41 million in 2016, and its trend is no longer similar to that of adults (4).
 While it is clear that obesity can lead to many chronic diseases, mounting evidence indicates that there is a correlation between obesity and cognitive function as well.
 However, fewer studies have focused on childhood obesity and its effects on adulthood learning abilities.
 Dietary intake is an important factor in hippocampus maturation and will affect learning skills later in life (5, 6).